gaurav1780/comp1010practicalClassMaterial/week 12 - custom-built linkedlist/practicalCustomBuiltLinkedList.md

 	- `size()`

 Each method is worth 4 marks.
 Completing all methods successfully gets you 100/100 for Week 12.

-Threshold for passing week 12 hurdle is to complete at least 4 out of 7 methods.
+**Threshold for passing week 12 hurdle is to complete at least 3 out of 7 methods.**

+Usual penalties of using functions defined outside project, compilation errors, infinite loops or timeouts, StackOverflowError, wrong submission, change of package declaration, etc. apply.